 - You will be contacted when the film has arrived at CCHA.

-- The Archives staff can help you see what films are available.
-Contact us at 217-367-4025 if you have any questions.
+- Archives staff can help you see what films are available.

 Photocopying and Scanning

 Nearly all material in the Archives can be photocopied or scanned except those materials that are subject to copyright restrictions or are too fragile to copy.
 A copy machine containing acid-free paper is located in the Archives reading room.
 Also available are machines for copying (print/scan) microfilm and microfiche, as well as flatbed scanners for printing/scanning.
 There is no charge for scanning images on-site.
-For self-service copying, copies are 10¢ each for black & white, 50¢ for color; the machine will accept up to $5.00 bills.
+Self-service copies are 15¢ each for black & white, 75¢ for color.